cyberconnecthq/cyberconnect-docs/docs/Partnership Examples/light.md

 ![Light.so](../../static/img/partnership/light.jpg)

 Light.so is built on top of CyberConnect.
 CyberConnect provides address connections, recommendations through the CyberConnect Indexer API.
 Also, users can start to follow or unfollow someone through CyberConnect JavaScript SDK.
-Together with CyberConnect, Light.so is increasingly gathering connections and building up a protential and prominent Metaverse explorer!
+Together with CyberConnect, Light.so is increasingly gathering connections and building up a potential and prominent Metaverse explorer!